vcnk4v/iiiteats-ISS-hackathon/README.md

 2. This page also shows history of your previous orders and deliveries.

 3. By clicking on "view detials" you get redirected to a page that shows precise detials of the order an its status.

 4. If nobody has accepted the order yet then the status shows "pending", if someone has accepted the order it shows "in progress" and once it is delivered it shows "delivered".
 5. Only the person delivering the order can change the status from "in progress" to "delivered", after clicking on Delievry Dashboard.
+6. You can log out of your account by clicking on the logout button at the end of the page.

 DELIVER ORDER: